The three C’s: Be clear, compassionate, and confident.

 With younger kids….

 Be simple.
-Little kids don’t really care much about gender.
-At some ages (5-8 or so) they are testing boundaries and might try to push your buttons at first because some little kids like to make fun of everything and do everything they’re told not to.
+Little kids often don’t really care much about your gender.
+They care about whether or not you like the same toys that they do and if you want to play with them.
+Of course, at some ages (5-8 or so) they are testing boundaries and might try to push your buttons at first (some little kids like to make fun of everything and do everything they’re told not to.)
 But for the most part, kids are quick to understand.
-They don’t have much reality and experience to go off of and so that benefits you because you get to create some of that for them.
-When I told my little cousins (5 and 10) I told them that some girls were born with boy bodies and some boys were born with girls bodies (yes, not entirely politically correct but bear with me) and I was a boy born with a girl body, that’s all.
-And they were like “Okay.
-Wanna play minecraft?”
+They don’t have much experience or conception of reality to draw from and so you get to add to their concept of “normal.

 This is what I say when I teach kindergarteners about gender and what it means to be transgender:

 “When a baby is born, the doctors look at the baby’s private parts and if the baby has a penis, the doctor says, “It’s a boy!” and if the baby doesn’t have a penis, the doctor says, “It’s a girl!”
 Most of the time, the doctor is right.
 But sometimes, the doctor isn’t.
 Sometimes, girls have penises and boys don’t!
 And that’s okay.
 I am a boy who was born without a penis, so the doctor thought I was a girl.
 And when I was kid, everyone thought I was a girl.
 But after a while, I figured out that I’m not really a girl.
 I’m a boy!”